EnautMendi/Muskit/README.md

 In particular, one needs to specify a chosen significant level for a statistical test, e.g., p-value=0.05.
 In addition, a user also has to specify the qubits that should be used as inputs and also the qubits that should be measured.

-## Test Cases
+## Program Specification and Test Cases

-- testcase.py to specify test cases.
+### testcase.py
+In this file, one can specify the test cases to be executed by Muskit on mutants.
+A test case is simply the initialization of circuit.
 A sample is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/testCases.py">here </a>

-- ProgramSpecifications required for test analzyer.
+The format is: inputs = ("001","101","110"), where we have three test case 001, 101, and 110 that will be used for testing.

+### ProgramSpecifications
+This file is required for test analyzer to determine killing of a mutant with a test case.
 A smaple file is available <a href="">here</a>.

+Simply, we specify, for each input its corresponding outputs with their associated expected probabilities.

 ## Command Line
 The command line version has all the features supported and it is more flexible to be used for experimentation.
 In particular, the following two commands are used.